levelupcc/level-up/_posts/2016-03-22-launching-the-site-for-alpha-testing.md

 Hello testers.
 This is a sample post for our blog.

-Thanks for taking the time to help us improve the site.
+Thanks for taking the time to do this.
+Your input will help us improve the site.

-We value your input and we'll work hard to make sure that the next round of testing will be better than the last.